Get

 1. Let Them Be Near One Another

 Put your ferret in a cage and let the dog come near the cage so they can smell each other.
-You can leash your dog for this step since you don’t know how he will react in the first few minutes.
-Give them time to smell each other and if you see any sign of aggression, stop the introduction and try again later.
+You can leash your dog for this step since you don’t know how they will react in the first few minutes.
+Give them time to smell each other and if you see any sign of fear or aggression, stop the introduction and try again later.
 If they are relaxed or curious around each other, you can go to the next step.
-Make sure you keep an eye on the dog since it can do much more damage if triggered.
+Make sure you keep an eye on the dog since they can do much more damage if triggered.
+Continue this process until both animals are relaxed and uninterested around each other, and reward this behavior with praise and treats.
+This step may take days or weeks and should not be rushed.

 2. Remove The Cage

-This is a step where both animals smell each other without a barrier between them.
-Ask a family member to hold your dog by the collar and the leash (leave the leash on the dog) and you can grab the ferret.
-Hold your ferret in your arms and come near the dog so he can see and smell the ferret.
-You can start with a 20-inch distance and slowly get closer and closer to the dog.
-Look at your dog’s reaction every step of the way.
+This is a step where both animals are able to approach and smell each other without a barrier between them.
+Ask a family member to help and hold your dog on a leash, without putting too much pressure on, and you can hold the ferret.
+Hold your ferret in your arms and come near the dog so they can see and smell the ferret, but make sure to observe the ferret’s body language.
+If they get scared, back away and let them choose where they want to go or hide, as trying to hold them in that instance can cause them to bite out of fear.
+Also look at your dog’s reaction every step of the way.
 If you see any sign of aggression or fear, abort and go back to Step 1.
-If both parties remain calm, you can stay like that for a minute or so, then go to the next step.
+If both parties remain calm, you can stay like that for a minute or so, praising and rewarding both animals for desirable behavior.
+Repeat this step multiple times before proceeding.

 ferret and black dog